 Ner Tamid Religious Emblem

-For Jewish Boy Scouts and Venturers, grades 6–9
+For Jewish Scouts, Venturers, and Sea Scouts grades 6–9

 The Ner Tamid (Eternal Light) program will help you grow spiritually.
 It will aid you to practice duty to God, to be reverent, and to be faithful in your religious duties.

 As a Scout, you may work on the Ner Tamid program whether your unit is connected with your own synagogue, community center, school, or with some other organization.
 You carry on your Scout program in your troop while you fulfill the Ner Tamid requirements under the guidance of your rabbi or Ner Tamid counselor.
 If you live in a small or isolated Jewish community, contact the National Jewish Committee on Scouting for assistance.

 - Download and fill out the application.
 Scouts and Venturers who have completed the 9th grade may still earn the Ner Tamid emblem, but only if they concurrently earn the Etz Chaim emblem for older Jewish Scouts, Venturers and Explorers.

 - Get in touch with your rabbi (or religious school teacher) and discuss the requirements and request that he or she serve as your Ner Tamid counselor.
 If you do not live near a synagogue that has a rabbi, contact the National Jewish Committee on Scouting to obtain a counselor.

 - Download the requirements and workbook, where you will find a list of books to help you tackle the requirements.
 You can find most of these books in your synagogue library or online.
 Resources can be sent to you if you have no access to necessary materials.
 Please keep a neat record of all your work in a notebook that you can review with your counselor.